Cold showers and intermittent fasting: The Benefits to your Health

 Two examples of this are cold showers and intermittent fasting, which we are just beginning to explore for their exciting health benefits

-The science behind cold showers is actually fascinating and very real.
+The science behind cold showers is fascinating and very real.

-By deliberately subjecting yourself to the freezing cold water, we cause a number of changes in our bodies.
+By deliberately subjecting yourself to the cold water, we cause several changes in our bodies.

 Thermogenesis– the internal generation of body heat.